 Back cover of Underground(s) conference program.
 (Design by William S. Kartalopoulos)

-Underground(s) poster (detail).
+Underground(s) conference poster (detail).

-This is the twelth in a series of posts called Archives of Australian Comics History that document moments in the recent history of Australian comics, particularly alternative comics and the Australian Small Press.
-I started researching this subject in the late 1990s and it eventually led to my PhD thesis: Ph.D.
-Macquarie University, Division of Society, Culture, Media and Philosophy, A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
-On completion of the research I donated the materials and comics I had collected to the National Library of Australia: Michael Hill Collection of Australian Comics.
+This is the twelth in a series of posts titled Archives of Australian Comics History.
+They document moments in the recent history of Australian comics, particularly alternative comics and the Australian Small Press.
+I started researching this subject in the late 1990s.
+It eventually led to the writing of my doctoral thesis.
+Details: Ph.D., Macquarie University, Division of Society, Culture, Media and Philosophy, for the thesis…A Study Of Contemporary Australian Alternative Comics 1992-2000…With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
+On completion of the research I donated the large number of comics I had collected…to the National Library of Australia: Michael Hill Collection of Australian Comics.

 1999 event: Outsider meetings.
 (Photo by Louise Graber)